Presidency of James Buchanan: Bleeding Kansas

 Despite the protests of Walker and two former governors of Kansas, Buchanan decided to accept the Lecompton Constitution.
 In a December 1857 meeting with Stephen Douglas, the chairman of the Senate Committee on Territories and an important Northern Democrat, Buchanan demanded that all Democrats support the administration's position of admitting Kansas under the Lecompton Constitution.
 Facing re-election and outraged by the perceived fraud in Kansas, Douglas broke with Buchanan and attacked the Lecompton Constitution.
 On February 2, Buchanan transmitted the Lecompton Constitution to Congress.
 He also transmitted a message that attacked the "revolutionary government" in Topeka, conflating them with the Mormons in Utah.
 Buchanan made every effort to secure congressional approval, offering favors, patronage appointments, and even cash for votes.
 The Lecompton Constitution won the approval of the Senate in March, but a combination of Know-Nothings, Republicans, and Northern Democrats defeated the bill in the House.
 Rather than accepting defeat, Buchanan backed the English Bill, which offered Kansans immediate statehood and vast public lands in exchange for accepting the Lecompton Constitution.
 Despite the continued opposition of Douglas, the English bill won passage in both houses of Congress.

 Despite congressional approval of the constitution, Kansas voters strongly rejected the Lecompton Constitution in an August 1858 referendum.
 Southerners were outraged that the Lecompton Constitution had been defeated by a supposed Northern conspiracy led by Douglas, while many Northerners now saw Buchanan as a tool of the Southern "Slave Power."
 Anti-slavery delegates won a majority of the elections to the 1859 state constitutional convention, and Kansas won admission as a free state in the final months of Buchanan's presidency; the Southern senators blocking a free Kansas had withdrawn, because their states had seceded.
-Guerrilla warfare in the state would continue throughout Buchanan's presidency and extend into 1860s, when it became a relatively minor theater of the wider American Civil War.
+Guerrilla warfare in the state would continue throughout Buchanan's presidency and extend into the 1860s, when it became a relatively minor theater of the wider American Civil War.

 The battle over Kansas escalated into a battle for control of the Democratic Party.
 On one side were Buchanan, most Southern Democrats, and "doughface" Northern Democrats; on the other side were Douglas and most Northern Democrats, as well as a few Southerners.
 Douglas's faction continued to support the doctrine of popular sovereignty, while Buchanan insisted that Democrats respect the Dred Scott decision and its repudiation of federal interference with slavery in the territories.
 The struggle lasted the remainder of Buchanan's presidency.
 Buchanan used his patronage powers to remove Douglas' sympathizers in favor of pro-administration Democrats.